‘Operation Love Thy Neighbor’ mattress giveaway in Klamath Falls

 Workers from Legacy Furniture and Bedroom Gallery began giving away 50 free mattress sets at noon Sunday, as part of ‘Operation Love Thy Neighbor’.

-“We’re just giving them away.”
-Explains company owner Ken Padilla.
+“We’re just giving them away,” said company owner Ken Padilla.
 “No strings, no contest, no raffle tickets, no cost – just trying to do something to be beneficial to our community.”

-“The owner actually had the idea, and kind of hit us up on it.”
-Adds General manager Derek Micka.
+“The owner actually had the idea, and kind of hit us up on it,” added General manager Derek Micka.
 “I didn’t have to think twice about it – I think it’s a great thing, I love being involved in these sorts of things.”

 Four trucks loaded with mattresses, box sets, and bed frames lined up at Mills Park.